Using the command line

 To use the SQL Compare command line interface, you must have:

-- A SQL Compare Professional Edition, SQL Developer Bundle, or SQL Toolbelt license
+- A SQL Compare Professional Edition license, which is available in Redgate Deploy, SQL Toolbelt Essentials, or SQL Toolbelt.

 - .NET framework version 2.0 or later